 - Black screen for general presentations.

-However, in documents with a white (reports, offers, invoices, etc.) or black background (presentations, videos, etc.), and in charts where the colours are not used following their meaning, you may resort to them as secondary colours (e.g. lines, bullet points, titles, small graphical elements, etc.).
+However, in documents with background in white (e.g. reports, offers, invoices) or black (e.g. presentations, videos) and in general non-specific charts, you may use them as secondary colours (think lines, bullet points, titles, small graphical elements, etc.).

 - On a white background (paper), use colours in the following order: blue, then green, then, if necessary, orange.